andrew-yavtushenko/multiple-images-preview-html/README.md

-# Simple no-flash example of mupltiple images preview
+# Simple no-flash example of multiple images preview
 Works only in browsers that support FileReader